radyakin/suso_print_survey/README.md

 The code is experimental and will most likely require you to make additions/edits depending on your situation.

 Basic syntax is shown in the `code/demo.do` file.
 The progress looks like this:

 ![The progress looks like this](https://raw.githubusercontent.com/radyakin/suso_print_survey/master/images/suso_print_svy.png)

-The output looks like this
+The output looks like this:

-![The output looks like this](https://raw.githubusercontent.com/radyakin/suso_print_survey/master/images/output.png) [Example output](https://github.com/radyakin/suso_print_survey/raw/master/output/ACCOMMODATION_ATTRACTIONS_AC.pdf) in the output folder.
+![The output looks like this](https://raw.githubusercontent.com/radyakin/suso_print_survey/master/images/output.png)

+[Example output](https://github.com/radyakin/suso_print_survey/raw/master/output/ACCOMMODATION_ATTRACTIONS_AC.pdf) in the output folder.